+Please note: You must provide complete and accurate contact information below so Buckeye can contact you to work with you on resolving your issue.

 Name of Member:

 Address of Member:

 Phone number of Member:

 Member MMIS Number:

-Legal Guardian/Custodial Parent:

-Has this issue been brought to the attention of a Buckeye employee before?
+Has this issue been brought to t e attention of a Buckeye employee before?

 If yes, when?
 To whom?

-Nature of Complaint: (Please state all details relating to the incident in question, including names, dates, places, etc. Please attach additional sheets of supporting documentation about your grievance/appeal, if necessary.)
+etc. Please attach additional she e all details relating to the incident in question, including names, dates, places of supporting documentation about your grievance/appeal, if necessary.)

-The section below will be completed by Buckeye.
+The section below will be compl ted by Buckeye.
 Resolution:

 Representative: Date: